Stomach cancer

 If you’re found to have stomach cancer, you’ll need further tests to see how far your cancer has grown and whether it’s spread.
 This is known as staging.
 You may have:

 Your doctor will explain which of these tests you may need and what they involve.
-Do ask your doctor if you have any questions about your tests.
+Ask your doctor if you have any questions.

 Looking for cancer cover that supports you every step of the way?